AnupammSingh/wpp-problems/README.md

 DAY 7: Write a JavaScript program to create a string from a given string.
 This is done by taking the last 3 characters and adding them at both the front and back.
 The string length must be 3 or more.

+DAY 8: Write a JavaScript program to check whether a string starts with 'Java'  if it does not then  return False.